 A winged insect in the open mouth…not so good.

-Would it stop in the mouth or enter the lungs or end up as hors d’oeuvres for my morning meal?
-It’s amazing how much can go through a mind in a split second.
+Would it stop in the mouth, enter the lungs, or end up as hors d’oeuvres for my morning meal?
+It’s amazing how many specific thoughts can go through a brain in a split second.

-In that moment, the awareness to slam the lips shut arrived, and as I did so, the thought to spit also arrived.
+In that moment, the awareness to slam the lips shut arrived.
+As I did so, the thought to spit also arrived.

 I have no idea where she went, but it was immediately apparent she left a gift.
 If it was a honeybee, I knew the stinger would have to be removed, but I didn’t want to involve any other part of myself in the affair.

 Finger?
 Tongue?
 Which to risk?
-Where is the rest of the insect?
+Could they be stung too?
+Where is the rest of her?

 It wouldn’t budge with a wiping motion of the tongue.
 I reached in with fingers to the inside of my upper lip to grab it.